 Every time you pass work between team members or departments, you're adding delays.
 Fewer hand-offs mean less time wasted waiting or explaining things.

-You should focus on assigning tasks to smaller, dedicated teams that can see the work through from start to finish.
+You should assign tasks to smaller, dedicated teams that can see the work through from start to finish.
 This approach keeps your cycle time on track and minimizes bottlenecks.

 Invest in Automation